mIRC-Scripters/mirckb/docs/source/identifiers/decode.rst

 .. code:: text

     //var -s %encrypt $encode(message,mcir,key,abcdefgh) , %decrypt $decode(%encrypt,mc,key)
-    $decode also ignores the content of the salt parameter if it detects the 'Salted__' label, and instead uses the bytes it finds there.
+    $decode also ignores the content of the salt parameter if it detects the '%Salted%' label, and instead uses the bytes it finds there.
     //var -s %encrypt $encode(message,mcs,key,abcdefgh) , %decrypt $decode(%encrypt,mcs,key,12345678)

 While this is intended to help users who don't use the correct syntax, it does not permit ciphertext to be perfectly decrypted when correct syntax is used.
 Using the 'ci' switches without using 'r' results in encrypting using a user-defined literal IV but does not increase the filesize by 16 bytes in order to attach it as a header.
-In the rare cases where this results in encrypting a message so that the first 8 bytes of the actual ciphertext matches either of the 'Salted__' or 'RandomIV' labels, $decode again ignores the user switches and decides that the 1st block of the ciphertext must be a label instead, and then it uses the 2nd block of ciphertext as if it were either a salt or IV string, then begins decryption as of the 3rd 8-byte chunk of the message, resulting in either correct decryption for the message excluding the 1st 16 bytes, or having the output garbled due to using ciphertext as a salt in order to arrive at a completely wrong salted-key and salted-IV.
+In the rare cases where this results in encrypting a message so that the first 8 bytes of the actual ciphertext matches either of the '%Salted%' or 'RandomIV' labels, $decode again ignores the user switches and decides that the 1st block of the ciphertext must be a label instead, and then it uses the 2nd block of ciphertext as if it were either a salt or IV string, then begins decryption as of the 3rd 8-byte chunk of the message, resulting in either correct decryption for the message excluding the 1st 16 bytes, or having the output garbled due to using ciphertext as a salt in order to arrive at a completely wrong salted-key and salted-IV.

 This next command encrypts the message using a literal key and a literal IV without storing the IV into the message header.
 Because the 1st 8 bytes of the ciphertext matches the 'RandomIV' label, the 1st 16 bytes of the decrypted string is missing: